shenwei1231/shenwei1231.github.io/_pages/cv.md

 Grants
 ======
+* 2026.01 - 2029.12		  The Space Analysis Theory of Parameter-Efficient Fine-Tuning with Applications to Visual Dense Prediction Tasks, **National Natural Science Foundation of China** No. 62576207 **(PI)**
 * 2024.01 - 2026.12		  Shape Guided Image Segmentation, **National Natural Science Foundation of China** No. 62322604 **(PI)**
 * 2022.01 - 2025.12       Deep Sequential Decision Trees with Applications to Visual Recognition, **National Natural Science Foundation of China** No. 62176159​ **(PI)**
 * 2021.07 - 2024.06		  Deep Differentiable Random Forests with Applications to Visual Recognition, **Natural Science Foundation of Shanghai** No. 21ZR1432200 **(PI)**